Gums, Procedures

 Here’s how the procedure typically works:

-• Anesthesia: Local anesthesia is usually administered to numb the area and ensure the patient does not feel pain during the procedure.
+- Anesthesia and Incisions: Local anesthesia is usually administered to numb the area and ensure the patient does not feel pain during the procedure.
+Incisions made in the gum tissue to remove diseased or excess tissue.

-• Reshaping the Gums: The dentist will carefully reshape and remove excess gum tissue.
+- Contouring and Reshaping: Gum Contouring is reshaping of the gum line to achieve a more harmonious appearance with natural teeth.
+After that surgeon performs gingival sculpting – fine adjustments to create a uniform and smooth contour.
+The procedure involves reshaping the remaining healthy gum tissues to achieve a more natural and aesthetic appearance.
+The dentist will carefully reshape and remove excess gum tissue.
 This can be done with a scalpel, electric knife, or a laser.
 The choice of instrument often depends on the dentist’s preference and the specific needs of the case.

-• Post-Procedure Care: After the procedure, patients are generally advised to follow a soft diet for a few days and to avoid vigorous brushing in the area that was treated.
+- Post-Procedure Care (Diet and Oral Hygiene): After the procedure, patients are generally advised to follow a soft diet for a few days and to avoid vigorous brushing in the area that was treated.
 It is also important to follow any additional post-operative instructions provided by the dentist.

-• Follow-up: A follow-up appointment is usually scheduled within 7-10 days to monitor the healing process and to remove any stitches if they were placed.
+- Follow-up: Monitoring Healing during regular check-ups to ensure proper healing and to address any complications.
+A follow-up appointment is usually scheduled within 7-10 days to monitor the healing process and to remove any stitches if they were placed.

 Targeted Areas for Treatment